Stable lattice Boltzmann schemes with a dual entropy approach for monodimensional nonlinear waves

-\centerline { } {\bf Figure 11}. \quad Zoom of Figure 10 around the location of the shock wave.
+\centerline { } {\bf Figure 10}. \quad Zoom of Figure 10 around the location of the shock wave.

-\centerline { } {\bf Figure 12}. \quad The Riemann problem for the Burgers equation associated with the initial condition (\ref{profil-indetente}) develops a rarefaction wave.
+\centerline { } {\bf Figure 11}. \quad The Riemann problem for the Burgers equation associated with the initial condition (\ref{profil-indetente}) develops a rarefaction wave.
 Numerical solutions with the three variants of the lattice Boltzmann scheme after 100 discrete time steps and parameters $ \, \lambda = 3 , \, $ $ \, s_2 = s_3 = 1.7 . \, $

 \monitem We reverse the values 0 and 1 in the initial condition (\ref{profil-inchoc}) and obtain in this way a new initial condition~: \moneq u_0(x) = \left\{ \right. \monend The entropic solution of (\ref{abs-01})(\ref{profil-indetente}) is a rarefaction wave~: a continuous solution with two constant states and a self-similar component as detailed {\it e.g.} \cite{GR96}, \cite{DD05} or \cite{La06}.
-Without any modification of the scheme, the numerical solution with the three previous variants are presented on Figure~12.
-At the tricky zones of the foot (Figure~13) and the top (Figure~14) of the rarefaction, the slope is discontinuous and the solution of the problem (\ref{abs-01})(\ref{profil-indetente}) is just continuous.
+Without any modification of the scheme, the numerical solution with the three previous variants are presented on Figure~11.
+At the tricky zones of the foot (Figure~12) and the top (Figure~13) of the rarefaction, the slope is discontinuous and the solution of the problem (\ref{abs-01})(\ref{profil-indetente}) is just continuous.
 We observe that the ``D1Q2'' version of the lattice Boltzmann scheme exhibits a two point discrete structure~; in some sense the little number of mesh points of this version (\ref{distri-equil-d1q2}) induces some rigidity in the discrete approximation.

 \monitem In this section relative to test cases for unstationary solutions of the Burgers equation, we have observed two facts.
-First, a convex-satisfying lattice Boltzmann scheme associated with a particle decomposition (\ref{conds-burgers}) of the dual entropy is naturally stable even in circumstance where the classic linear analysis is {\it a priori} in defect.
-A precise analysis of the competition between nonlinear equilibrium and over-relaxation step (\ref{relax-moments}) could be welcomed.
+First, if the dual entropy approach is achieved, the resulting scheme is naturally stable even in circumstance where the classic linear analysis is {\it a priori} in defect.
+A precise analysis of the competition between nonlinear equilibrium and over-relaxation step (\ref{relax-moments}) can be found the work of Brownlee {\it et al.} \cite {BGL07} with a totally different point of view.
 Second, under the convexity condition of the $\, h_j^* \,$ functions of the particle decomposition (\ref{conds-burgers}), we observe that the entropy condition is automatically enforced.
 No so-called rarefaction shock has never been observed with the initial condition (\ref{profil-indetente}).